Sender Domains and Email Authentication

 - Preserve the distinction between Mailrith, an email delivery service, DNS, and inbox providers when explaining fixes.

-- When a user is running a free tool, pair the tool result with the relevant issue or step section from this guide.
+- When a user is running a Mailrith free tool, pair that specific free-tool result with the relevant issue or step section from this guide.

 ### Sender Domains and Email Authentication

-You usually choose either the main domain, such as `example.com`, or a sending subdomain, such as `mail.example.com` or `updates.example.com`.
-A subdomain is often safer for marketing because it separates campaign mail from employee inbox mail while still keeping the brand connection clear.
+You usually choose the main domain, such as `example.com`, or a sending subdomain, such as `mail.example.com` or `updates.example.com`.
+A subdomain is often safer for marketing because it separates campaign mail from employee inbox mail while keeping the brand connection clear.

 5. If your email delivery service offers a custom return-path or bounce domain, set it up so SPF can align with your domain.